torvalds/linux/Documentation/driver-api/serial/moxa-smartio.rst

    GNU General Public License in this version.
 Please refer to GNU General Public License announcement in each source code file for more detail.

-   In Moxa's Web sites, you may always find latest driver at https://www.moxa.com/.
+   In Moxa's Web sites, you may always find the latest driver at https://www.moxa.com/.

-   This version of driver can be installed as Loadable Module (Module driver) or built-in into kernel (Static driver).
+   This version of driver can be installed as a Loadable Module (Module driver) or built-in into kernel (Static driver).
 Before you install the driver, please refer to hardware installation procedure in the User's Manual.